 Waiting for Biopsy Results

-Sometimes, when there’s an abnormal finding in the breast, a biopsy is needed to check whether or not it’s breast cancer.
+If you have an abnormal finding in your breast, you may need a biopsy to check whether or not it’s breast cancer.
 Although it can be scary, keep in mind most breast biopsies in the U.S. don’t show cancer .

-Even so, waiting for your biopsy results can be hard.
-Be sure to ask your health care provider when you can expect the results.
+Waiting for your biopsy results can be hard.
+Be sure to ask your doctor when you can expect the results.

 If breast cancer is found, it can be treated.
-With standard treatment, most people with breast cancers found early have a good prognosis (high chance of survival).
+With standard treatment, most people with early stage breast cancers have a good prognosis (high chance of survival).

 Learn about breast cancer treatment.

 Stay busy.
 Keep up with your normal routine.
 Do things you enjoy.